 Dr Abigail Gardner is Research Lead/Senior Lecturer in Music and Media at the University of Gloucestershire.
 Dr Gardner contributes to the project through her experience of successful completion of her research project My Jewish Storybook and her interest in soundscapes.
 A number of oral history interviews with local residents and traders will be conducted by the project research team.
 Several contacts have already been established with potential respondents, and some of these, with the respondents’ permission, will be filmed and edited.
 The interviews will be transcribed and analysed.

 Dr Christian O’Connell is Academic Course Leader in History at the University of Gloucestershire.
-Primarily a cultural historian, Dr O’Connell is interested in the diffusion of African American culture in Europe.
-As part of his Fulbright award, he is working a project that considers the adoption of black culture in Italy during the 1930s.
-He is also currently working on a project that considers the representations of the American South in British popular culture.
+Primarily a cultural historian, Dr O’Connell is interested in the diffusion of African American culture in Europe and author of Blues, How Do You Do?
+(Michigan 2015).
+As part of a Fulbright award, he is working a project that considers the race relations in Italy during the Second World War, and has also published an article that considers the representations of the American South in British popular culture.

 Dr Erin Peters is Lecturer in Early Modern History at the University of Gloucestershire.
 With interdisciplinary interests in seventeenth-century cultural history and memory studies, Dr. Peters’ research focuses on the English Civil Wars and Restoration.
 Erin’s long-term research project is an interdisciplinary study of the impact of Civil war-related psychological trauma on medical and psychological theories between 1642-1681.